Village of Peace community gathering, vibrant traditional dress, Dimona, Israel

 Our Founding Covenants

-Six pillars that have guided the Village of Peace for over sixty years — not as ideals, but as daily lived commitments.
+Six pillars that have guided the Village of Peace for over sixty years, not as ideals, but as daily lived commitments, proven across generations.

 Plant-Based Live-It

-60+ years of plant-based living as covenant — not a trend, but a foundational alignment between the human body and the laws of nature.
-The five health medicines: food, water, rest, exercise, and cleanliness.
+60+ years of plant-based living as covenant, not a trend, but a foundational alignment between the human body and the laws of nature.
+The body (adam) is drawn from the earth (adamah) and thrives on what the earth provides.

 Covenant Family

-Multi-generational bonds rooted in shared purpose and divine covenant.
-The community is a living family, where each generation carries responsibility for those who come after.
+Multi-generational bonds rooted in shared purpose and Divine Covenant.
+The community is a living family, where each generation carries responsibility for those who come after, grandmothers, mothers, daughters raising servant-leaders.

 Natural Childbirth

-The House of Life: over 1,150 births outside the conventional hospital system — welcoming new life through natural, community-centred methods that honour the body's design and the sacred nature of birth.
+The House of Life: over 1,150 births outside the conventional hospital system since 1973, welcomed through Hebrew Midwifery that honours the body's design and the sacred nature of bringing new life into the world.

 Cultural Sovereignty